Skip to content

 When one of these is all that’s connecting you to your robust four-legged companion, you’re just a few popped stitches from being no longer connected at all.

-Disclaimer: Not a paid promotion / sponsorship.
+Note: Not a paid promotion/sponsorship.

 Founded by former Australian Army Special Forces K9 handler, Tom Brown, Origin K9 manufactures a range of collars, harnesses, and leads built to a standard far higher than your typical mainstream pet store offering, and while their equipment design comes from a military background, they have plenty of offer for companion dog handlers.